 - Once done, click SAVE.

-Configuring Editor Settings at Account Level
+Configuring Editor Settings at the Workspace Level

 - Login to your VWO account.

-- Go to ACCOUNT SETTINGS > CAMPAIGN SETTINGS.
+- Go to Settings > Campaign.